TestCentricity/testcentricity_web/README.md

     NOTE:  Appium must be running prior to executing this command

-The following command specifies that Cucumber will run tests against a remotely hosted Safari web browser running on an OS X Yosemite virtual machine on the BrowserStack service:
+The following command specifies that Cucumber will run tests against a remotely hosted Safari web browser running on an OS X Mojave virtual machine on the BrowserStack service:

-    cucumber -p bs_safari_yos
+    cucumber -p bs_safari_mojave

 The following command specifies that Cucumber will run tests against a remotely hosted Mobile Safari web browser on an iPhone 6s Plus in